 The Goal of Finite Math

 In finite math classes, the goal is to give students enough information to use mathematical analysis in the real world, at jobs or at home.
-Topics covered include matrix algebra, probability, statistics, logic and discrete mathematics.
+Topics covered include matrix algebra, linear transformations, probability, statistics, logic, graphs, set theory, and discrete mathematics.
 You learn simple, immediately useful ways to count, calculate, add, subtract, multiply and divide.
 While success in finite math can be immensely helpful in the real world, it does not necessarily prepare you for a full calculus class.

 The Value of Precalculus